 The heavy, brass laden door in the warm, royal Chinese red replete with hardware in the shape of a dragon's face, opened mouth.
 Exterior and interior doors adorned with chūn lián or lucky word sign hung each Lunar New Year.
 Ornate metal gates securing interior doors on homes and business.
 The doors of China are as alluring and charming as those found in France or Greece.

-As I arrived in China and began to enjoy the architecture all around me (ancient, old, and contemporary), all of a sudden, I became immediately aware of and attracted to the doors.
+I arrived in China to teach English a few years ago.
+The more time I spent here the more I began to enjoy the architecture all around me (ancient, old, and contemporary), all of a sudden, I became immediately aware of and attracted to the doors.
 These vary by the buildings they are hung from, both functionally and decoratively.
 Some are fantastically traditional with a definite Asian look and feel, others are more ornate, with the feel of another world maybe with a European influence, and others are merely functional, yet with a certain beauty all their own.

 The doors of the temples are most ornate and strong and solid.
 They are host to ornate hardware from hinges to handles.
 They seem to open to doors, upon doors, upon doors entering what feels at first into the temple, only to be taken by path to another door that opens to a peaceful courtyard, then again to a quiet chamber, then again to a long once used meeting room, and perhaps finally to the temple where a statue of the deity is adorned with flowers and incense is burning.